delton137/simple_ehr_transformer/README.md

 # ETHOS Transformer for EHR Data

-This repository implements an ETHOS-like transformer model for Electronic Health Record (EHR) data, based on the paper "Zero shot health trajectory prediction using transformer" by Renc et al. The implementation provides a complete pipeline for processing OMOP and MEDS format EHR data, training a transformer model, and performing zero-shot inference.
+This repository implements an ETHOS-like transformer model for Electronic Health Record (EHR) data, based on the paper "Zero shot health trajectory prediction using transformer" by Renc et al. The implementation provides a complete pipeline for processing OMOP format EHR data, training a transformer model, and performing zero-shot inference.

 ## Overview